rafaelcpalmeida/WPDocs/README.md

 WPDocs is based on [daux.io] and on [_s] but it was stripped down and personalized as I saw it looked better, altough I'm using their css theme files as base, I've created a CSS file with my custom styling.

-In order to stylize the code I'm using [prism.js], you can check the languages they support in their page.
+In order to highlight the code I'm using [prism.js], you can check the languages they support in their page.

 ### Installation